Toni-SM/semu.robotics.ros_bridge/README.md

 <br>

 <a name="extension"></a>
-### Setup the extension in NVIDIA Omniverse Isaac Sim and enable it
+### Setup the extension in NVIDIA Omniverse Isaac Sim

 **Prerequisites:**